sofiavazs/pokedex-nextjs/README.md

 ```src/app/lib```: contains all the project interfaces and the styled components registry file.

 ```src/app/helpers```: contains helper hook/functions.

+## Styling
+ Styling was done with styled components (CSS-in-JS) with responsive design in mind.
+My approach was to keep the styled components within the component they're being used - in the future I would like to extract some of them and make them reusable so they can be used globally.

+## Accessibility
+Accessibility checks performed with lighthouse, accessible navigation done manually.

 ## View it live
 [https://pokemonexplorer.vercel.app/](https://pokemonexplorer.vercel.app/)